CountyEthics

 Crag Considerations

-• Ravensheugh's NW aspect receives virtually no direct sun, so drying relies almost entirely on wind and ambient temperature — both of which have been modest recently.
+• Ravensheugh's NW aspect receives virtually no direct sun, so evaporative drying relies almost entirely on wind and ambient temperature — both of which have been inadequate given the persistent high humidity.

 Warnings 3

-• The rock surface may appear dry before the interior has dried — do not be deceived by superficial drying on a windy day.
+• The rock surface may begin to appear dry while the interior remains fully saturated; do not be deceived by surface appearance after this volume of rain.

 Reasoning